myndatlas/myndatlas.github.io/_notes/Public/Welcome to the MyndAtlas Project Website.md

 A major aim of this site is to try to document the things that would help me get back to this point if for some reason I had to start over, written so they could be followed by someone else.

-Head over to the [[§Atlas]] to see a bit about how I organise and structure my note-system and enter the notes that way or have a look at [[State of the MyndAtlas Project]] for notes on the current status of the MyndAtlas Project.
+Head over to the [[§Atlas]] to see a bit about how I organise and structure my note-system and enter the notes that way or have a look at [[Status of the MyndAtlas Project]] for notes on the current status of the MyndAtlas Project.
 You can also check the <a href="{{'/notes' | relative_url}}">notes feed</a> to see what's recently been added or updated.

 [^1]: <a href="../post/about-me"> About Me </a>